card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 #### Bisector models

-We have observed that multilayer perceptron ("MLP") models run at least 30 times faster than convolutional models.
+We have observed that MLP models run at least 30 times faster than convolutional models.

 Therefore we could see a big performance gain if we could replace our current single convolutional model with a set of several MLP models.
 (Although this would increase our memory requirement.)